TD Vault Notes on Programming for Animation & VFX

 By Jonah J. Newton

-PhotoRealistic RenderMan - Setting Threads for denoise_batch
+RenderMan - Set Threads on denoise_batch

 Setting the OMP_NUM_THREADS environment variable allows us to tell OpenMP (the multiprocessing library used by denoise_batch) how many threads to use.